Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Further results

-In this Appendix, we assume that the number $L$ of admixture components is known, but the parameters $\{f_1,\ldots,f_L\}$ of the multinomial components are not.
-We assume they are identically distributed random variables, but we do not require independence.
-After realizing that collection $\{f_1,\ldots,f_L\}$ can be seen as a finite exchangeble sequence, we inspect how to approximate its joint distribution applying de Finetti's theorem and a result by Diaconis and Freedman.
+In this section, we assume that the number $L$ of admixture components in \eqref{fam_first} is known, but the components $\{f_1,\ldots,f_L\}$ are not.
+We assume they are identically distributed random vectors, but we do not require independence.
+After realizing that collection $\{f_1,\ldots,f_L\}$ can be seen as a finite exchangeble sequence, we inspect how to approximate its joint distribution applying de Finetti's theorem and a result by Diaconis and Freedman \cite{diaconis1980}.

-As pointed out in \cite{aldous_2010}, we can state de Finetti's result from a functional analytic viewpoint as follows.
+Following \cite{aldous_2010}, we can state de Finetti's result from a functional analytic viewpoint in our framework as follows.
 Let $\mathcal{S} \equiv \Delta^{J-1} \subset \mathbb{R}^{J}$, and recall that a sequence of random variables $X_i$'s is exchangeable if

-for any finite permutation ${perm}$, where $\overset{\text{d}}{=}$ denotes equality in distribution.
-We can assume that the elements ${f}_1,\ldots,$ ${f}_{L}$ form a \textit{finite} exchangeable sequence because the order in which they appear provides no additional information about the finite mixture model.
+for any finite permutation $\text{perm}$, where $\overset{\text{d}}{=}$ denotes equality in distribution.
+We can assume that the elements ${f}_1,\ldots,$ ${f}_{L}$ form a {finite} exchangeable sequence because the order in which they appear provides no additional information about the finite admixture model.